-The key to making top dollar on Instacart is to get a lot of big-dollar batches.
+The key to making a lot of money working for Instacart is to get a lot of big-dollar batches.
 If you’ve noticed a decrease in batches, you might be wondering: Why am I not seeing batches on Instacart?

 Instacart Shoppers will see fewer batches if the Shopper consistently has low ratings.
 Instacart’s algorithm automatically prioritizes Shoppers with excellent and above-average ratings.
 But not being available at peak hours or in busier locations will also impact the number of batches assigned.